THE UNLONELY FILM FESTIVAL: BEST OF FEST

-Guest Room is a film that follows Amber who has to tackle questions of independence, identity and motherhood after an unplanned pregnancy with her boyfriend.
+Guest Room follows Amber who has to tackle questions of independence, identity and motherhood after an unplanned pregnancy with her boyfriend.
 As Amber navigates the uninvited opinions of others she finds herself feeling isolated from the very support she needs, and questioning her own capabilities.

 Josh Tate is a writer, director, and producer with a passion for disability rights.
 A Film Independent Fellow in Directing and Screenwriting, Josh received his MFA in production from USC, where he won a Student Emmy for his producing work.
 His short film, GUEST ROOM, premiered at SXSW and his feature debut, LOVE LAND, was awarded a 2013 grant from the San Francisco Film Society and won the Audience Award and Special Jury Prize at the 25th New Orleans Film Festival.
 Josh worked as a legal intern for Mental Health Advocacy Services while earning his JD from UCLA School of Law, where he served as Co-Editor-in-Chief of the UCLA Entertainment Law Review.

 How does the film change your perspective on what addiction can look like?
 When nothing outwardly seems wrong, how can we check-in with friends and family to make sure they’re coping and have someone to confide in?